normancarcamo/alto-challenge/README.md

 **Note**

-This is just merelly inteded for a challenge interview, it might have some things in which you might have some suggestions to refine, if so send me a message to `normancarcamo@gmail.com` to discuss more about it in case it worth it.
+- This is just merelly inteded for a challenge interview, it might have some things in which you might have some suggestions to refine, if so send me a message to `normancarcamo@gmail.com` to discuss more about it in case it worth it.

+- If you want to edit the initial information about the company such as the logo, information, video and teaser posts, then you could do it i the file `src/assets/blog.json`.